-- Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia.
-It is cancelled immediately if the cardholder has permanently departed Australia.
+- Additional residence requirements may apply to the primary payment the cardholder receives. - The card is generally cancelled after 6 weeks of a temporary absence from Australia, or earlier if the cardholder is no longer receiving the payment linked to the card.
+The card is cancelled immediately if the cardholder has permanently departed Australia.